-44. (1) After the publication of the designation of a biosphere reserve in the Provincial Gazette, the biosphere reserve interim committee must establish a 25 management committee in the prescribed manner, after which the biosphere reserve interim committee dissolves.

-- (2) The management committee must- - (a) ensure that the biosphere reserve fulfils its conservation, sustainable de-30 velopment and operational functions; - prepare a Biosphere Reserve Framework Plan as contemplated in section 45; (b)and - report to the Provincial Minister annually, or at the shorter intervals deter-(c)mined by the Provincial Minister, on the achievement of the objectives and the operations of the biosphere reserve.
+- 44. (1) After the publication of the designation of a biosphere reserve in the Provincial Gazette, the biosphere reserve interim committee must establish a 25 management committee in the prescribed manner, after which the biosphere reserve interim committee dissolves. - (2) The management committee must- - (a) ensure that the biosphere reserve fulfils its conservation, sustainable development and operational functions; - (b) prepare a Biosphere Reserve Framework Plan as contemplated in section 45; - (c) report to the Provincial Minister annually, or at the shorter intervals determined by the Provincial Minister, on the achievement of the objectives and the operations of the biosphere reserve.